sticky/unreal-vr-template/README.md

-# Unreal Engine 5.0 | Oculus Quest 2 | MacOS
+# Unreal Engine 4.27 | Oculus Quest 2 | Windows

-This repository contains a barebones starter template for an Unreal Engine 5.0 VR project.
-This branch is specifically targeted and tested to package a working development-mode APK for Oculus Quest 2 via Unreal Engine 5.0 on MacOS.
+This repository contains a barebones starter template for an Unreal Engine 4.27 VR project.
+This branch is specifically targeted and tested to package a working development-mode APK for Oculus Quest 2 via Unreal Engine 4.27 on Windows.

 ## Goal